Matistan/GameOfLife/README.md

 # Game of Life

-Simple app that simulates the infamous Conway's Game of Life.
+Simple app that simulates the famous Conway's Game of Life.

 ## How does it work?